Select Page

 Addressing concerns about organ tracking and transportation requires a system‐wide, multi‐pronged approach.
 UNOS has taken action as a private entity in developing and launching its own organ tracking solution, currently in use by 16 OPOs.1 However, both the federal government and the OPTN must require, develop and enact a solution for national, system‐wide tracking and efficient air transit.

-Mandate the use of physical trackers for unaccompanied deceased donor organs recovered for transplant.
+• Mandate physical trackers for unaccompanied deceased donor organs.

 “Everyone in the donation and transplant community wants to make sure that every donor organ gets safely to a patient in need.
 But our community alone can’t solve these transportation challenges.”